Kayaking on Lake Nottely in Blairsville, Georgia. Photo by Miriam Camp, @miriamcampphoto

 Georgia has almost 60,000 square miles of water throughout the state.
 From lakes to rivers, there are a lot of places to get out and enjoy a day on the water.

 Go fishing for Georgia's official state fish, the largemouth bass, in Lake Seminole.
-Try flyboarding or wakeboarding on Lakes Sinclair and Oconee.
-Rent paddleboards to explore Lake Chatuge, or just relax on shore at one of Georgia's many parks and recreation areas, like Georgia Washington Carver Park on Lake Allatoona.
+Try wakeboarding on Lakes Sinclair and Oconee.
+Rent paddleboards to explore Lake Chatuge, or just relax on shore at one of Georgia's many parks and recreation areas, like George Washington Carver Park on Lake Allatoona.

 Lake Nottely is a gorgeous 4,000-acre lake in Blairsville with more than half the shoreline undeveloped and protected by the United States Forest Service.
 That in itself makes this lake special, but for the true insider, you need to know the secret swimming spots.